Freedom – the Baltic way

 “All injustice and oppression eventually come to an end.
 The spirit of freedom is stronger than any slavery.
 Sooner or later, any lies will be illuminated by the truth.
 Let’s hold each other’s hands closer and look into each other’s eyes.
 One can almost physically sense the togetherness above everything.”

-A few months later, the Berlin Wall fell, democratic revolutions were sweeping across Central and Eastern Europe, and a group of far-sighted European foundation executives gave breath to the European Foundation Centre.
-Nineteen eighty-nine was indeed a year of historical significance.
+A few months later, the Berlin Wall fell, democratic revolutions were sweeping across central and eastern Europe, and a group of far-sighted European foundation executives gave breath to the EFC.
+Indeed, 1989 was a year of historical significance.

 Now, 30 years later, the question of freedom is something I would like to reflect upon.
 I work at a foundation that promotes democracy and the ideals of an open society.
 Freedom itself is at the core of an open society, but today the concept of open society is being questioned and even attacked in some countries.

 Although I view these events with concern and dismay, I also recognise the many challenges that come with the idea of freedom.
 During Soviet times, freedom was a dream, an aspiration.
 But as an independent nation, we now finally actually enjoy freedom.
-Membership in the EU gives us the right to travel and to work freely in other European countries, something that people in the Baltic States appreciate very much.
+Membership in the EU gives us the right to travel and to work freely in other European countries, something that people in the Baltic states appreciate very much.
 We can freely choose our path in life – the way we raise our children, how we spend our time, our professional and personal development.
-Enjoying the diversity of options handed to us on a platter is an aspect of freedom that once seemed unimaginable and one that is easy to take for granted.
+Enjoying this diversity of options is an aspect of freedom that once seemed unimaginable and one that is easy to take for granted.

 But freedom is also about making a choice – what are we choosing to spend our time on, how are we earning or spending our money, what is important for us, and what is not?
 How will the steps and actions we take impact our own lives, society, Latvia, Europe and the world?